PATCHWORKS

 She married Harold Boston just before the end of the war but that marriage failed in 1935 so she took herself off to Europe.
 She returned when it looked as if war was going to break out, and bought The Manor in 1939.

-The Manor has been shortlisted by Historic Houses for their 2024 Collections Award, in association with Dreweatts.
+The Manor was shortlisted by Historic Houses for their 2024 Collections Award, in association with Dreweatts.

 They say: